Vovan1608/test_automation_course/README.md

 Log into your profile at https://www.greencity.social/#/profile, there is a calendar that displays the week, with navigation buttons (previous/next) and the days of the week.

 1. Determine the current day: Locate the day that has the class current-number and display its value.
 (Expected result, for example, "Current day: 20 September 2023").
-2. Check for navigation buttons: Ensure there are two navigation buttons (previous/next) and display their images.
-3. Determine the displayed days of the week: Collect all elements with the class day-name and display their names.

 ```javascript
 const month = [